• Skip to main content

 Serving suggestions

-Prepared jasmine rice can be used in many ways and make a tasty addition to meals.
+Prepared jasmine rice can be used in many ways and makes a tasty addition to meals.
 The following are a few ways to enjoy it:

 • Enjoy it in a quick and easy stir-fry